 If you actually take a closer look at these two different plants however, you will actually begin to notice some distinctive differences between the two, it’s all just a matter of identification.

-If you want to learn more about how to tell a Mother of Millions from a Mother of Thousands, then look no further, because we can show you how.
+If you want to learn how to tell a Mother of Millions from a Mother of Thousands, look no further, because we can show you how.
 Below, we’ve compiled a super handy identification guide that will help you.